zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

   * Storage account template - used for staging files in automation scripts
   * Management artifacts template - deploys Azure Log Analytics workspace and solutions and Azure Policy artifacts
 * User remotes into Client Windows VM, which automatically kicks off multiple scripts that:
-  * Deploy and configure three (3) nested virtual machines in Hyper-V
+  * Deploy and configure five (5) nested virtual machines in Hyper-V
+    * Windows Server 2022 VM - onboarded as Azure Arc-enabled Server
+    * Windows Server 2019 VM - onboarded as Azure Arc-enabled Server
-    * Windows VM - onboarded as Azure Arc-enabled Server
+    * Windows VM running SQL Server - onboarded as Azure Arc-enabled SQL Server (as well as Azure Arc-enabled Server)
     * Ubuntu VM - onboarded as Azure Arc-enabled Server
-    * Windows VM running SQL Server - onboarded as Azure Arc-enabled SQL Server (as well as Azure Arc-enabled Server)
+    * CentOS VM - onboarded as Azure Arc-enabled server
   * Deploy and configure Azure Arc-enabled data services on the CAPI workload cluster including a data controller, a SQL MI instance, and a PostgreSQL Hyperscale cluster.
 After deployment, Azure Data Studio opens automatically with connection entries for each database instance.
 Note that the SQI MI instance and the PostgreSQL Hyperscale instance are exposed by the load balancer on non-standard ports (SQLMI/11433 and PostgreSQL/15432) Data services deployed by the script are:
     * Data controller
     * SQL MI instance